mnmnotmail/website/volunteered.md

 _by Liam Breck, Menlo Park, California &ndash; January 2021_

-I have some news; it's a bit startling.
-Email must be replaced.
 SMTP should be blocked on public networks.
+Seriously.

 Sound crazy?
-Consider this: Email is now a universal cybercrime portal[^cp], due to phishing.
+Consider this: Email is now a universal cybercrime portal[^cp].
-Consumers, organizations, governments, and specific individuals are being targeted relentlessly for the purposes of stealing money and confidential data, or planting malware.
+Consumers, organizations, governments, and specific individuals are being targeted relentlessly by phishing attacks for the purposes of stealing money and confidential data, or planting malware.
 Email technology offers no effective means to stop phishing[^sp], so it's been a runaway success for the attackers, and a disaster for millions of victims.
 Accepting this state of affairs&mdash;now _that's_ crazy.

-And note that a majority of 1 billion knowledge workers are plugged into multiple messaging services, and groupware apps that issue notifications.
+And this: A majority of 1 billion knowledge workers are plugged into multiple messaging services, and groupware apps that issue notifications.
 At least 90 million[^90] have replaced email wherever possible with Slack and MS Teams.